 To request coverage for a medical service or prescription drug, you must follow a few steps.
 For example, the process to request a coverage decision for medical services can be different than the process for prescription drugs.
-We’ve put together a framework to help you find the right process for yourrequest.
+You can learn more about coverage decisions by selecting this link.

 An appeal is a formal way of asking us to review and change a coverage decision we made.
 The appeals process can differ depending on what type of medical service you’re trying to appeal.
 You can learn more about how to appeal a coverage decision for medical coverage or prescription drugs at our appeals and grievances center.